ajwills72/about-ajwills72/publications.md

 Wills, A.J.
 (2002).
 [Adapting to a response deadline in categorization](pu105.md).
 In W.D.
 Gray, & C.D.
 Schunn (Eds.). _Proceedings of the 24th Annual Conference of the Cognitive Science Society_ (pp. 938-943).
 Mahwah, NJ: Lawrence Erlbaum Associates.
 Published: August 2002.

 Wills, A.J., Reimers, S., Stewart, N., & McLaren, I.P.L.
 (2000).
 [Tests of the ratio rule in categorization](pu104.md). _Quarterly Journal of Experimental Psychology, 53A,_ 983-1011.
-Published: 1st November 2000.

 Wills, A.J., & McLaren, I.P.L.
 (1998).
 [Perceptual learning and free classification](pu103.md). _Quarterly Journal of Experimental Psychology, 51B_, 235-270.